raimohanska/nulzzzblog/2016_05_garden-variety-iot-with-frp-and-big-data.md

 ## Garden Variety IoT with Big Data and FRP

 Today I put the fountain in my garden under automatic control.
-It will only run when someone’s home, it’s daytime and obviously, as I live in Finland, when it’s not freezing.
+It will only run when someone’s home, it’s daytime and obviously, as I live in Finland, when it’s not freezing outside.

 ![fountain](images/fountain.jpg)